Handshaking Lemma and Interesting Tree Properties

 Therefore, in all three cases, we get T = L-1.

 We have discussed proof of two important properties of Trees using Handshaking Lemma.
-Many GATE questions have been asked on these properties, following are few links.
+Many GATE questions have been asked on these properties, the following are a few links.

 Please write comments if you find anything incorrect, or you want to share more information about the topic discussed above